jEdit-editor/jEdit/README.SRC.txt

 The ant build process creates a subfolder called "build" for its work.
 Eclipse does the same and may pick the same folder.
-It is recommended you check/ensure that a different build directory ("Default Ouptut Folder") for Eclipse is used.
+It is recommended you check/ensure that a different build directory ("Default Output Folder") for Eclipse is used.

 Some of the source directories are only needed for building packages on certain platforms.
 If you add jEdit source to an IDE like Eclipse that tries